johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--natural_label--> `class` _text_ & `maki` _text_

-The `natural_label` layer is organized into a number of different classes for styling & filtering.
-Within each class, serveral `maki` values are available for assigning icons to features - see the [`maki`](#maki) part of the Common Fields section for more details about that field.
+The `natural_label` layer is organized into many different classes for styling & filtering.
+Within each class, several `maki` values are available for assigning icons to features - see the [`maki`](#maki) part of the Common Fields section for more details about that field.

 | class           | maki values | feature types                           |
 |-----------------|-------------|-----------------------------------------|